 The structure of written governance as used by the DSO was outlined to the DSO Panel.
-Three directives were based on what was prescribed by Ofgem for DSOs, with a further two included within the DSO based on what was felt to be necessary to support Ofgem's ask.
-Issue three of the policy directive was due to be issued by the end of the month.
+Three directives were based on what was prescribed by Ofgem for DSOs, with a further two developed by the DSO to support Ofgem's ask.
+Version three of the policy directive was due to be issued by the end of the month.

 The DSO Panel received an overview of the policy series through to March 2025, which demonstrated the layers involved to feed into the functional separation of the DSO.
-An update to the

-DNO-DSO Governance document would be completed by the end of March to coincide with the regulatory year.
+An update to the DNO-DSO Governance document would be completed by the end of March to coincide with the regulatory year.